About Nicole

 Autistic individuals, ADHD/AuDHDers and other neurodivergent individuals who may have been diagnosed later in life, or suspect they are neurodivergent, and are learning to unmask and honour their sensory and emotional needs.

-As a Registered CVAP Provider, I provide free counselling sessions to victims of crime in BC through the Crime Victim Assistance Program (CVAP).
+As a Registered CVAP Provider, I provide reimbursable counselling sessions to victims of crime in BC through the Crime Victim Assistance Program (CVAP).

 education & Qualifications